Caty1121/ChampainProj_PacificTrailsResort/PacificTrailsResort/README.md

 ### Drag and Drop Icons

 #### Overview
 The HTML is now enhanced with added icons with the package selection table.
 These icons can be added to the cart through drag and drop functionality.
-Drag an icon in the Package Selection table to the shopping cart icon and it will change to a filled heart to indicate the cart items have been saved.
+Drag an icon in the package selection table to the shopping cart icon and it will change to a filled heart to indicate the cart items have been saved.

 #### JavaScript Implementation
 The following JavaScript implements drag-and-drop functionality for this project.
 The script is designed to allow users to drag items (represented by HTML elements with the 'draggable' class) into a designated cart area ('cart-container').
 Upon successful drop, the item count in the cart is updated, and the cart icon is changed to reflect the new state.